 - a.
-If a student believes he/she has been treated unfairly, he/she must discuss his/her concerns with the course teacher first. - b.
+If a student believes he/she has been treated unfairly with an assessment grade or task, he/she must discuss his/her concerns with the course teacher first. - b.
 If he/she is still concerned, he/she should talk to the Head of Faculty for that course. - c.
 If he/she still believes he/she has been treated unfairly he/she is to see Principal's Nominee who will first ascertain that he/she has spoken with the teacher and the Head of Faculty. - d.
 Appeals must be made on an Appeal Form (available from the PN) to the PN within 5 school days of the work being handed back to the students. - e.
-The appeals procedure not only covers appeals in relation to marking of assessment material but also in regard to missed assessments and authenticity procedures.
+The appeals procedure not only covers appeals in relation to marking of assessment material but also regarding missed assessments and authenticity procedures.
+Please contact the Principal's Nominee within 5 school days of confirmation of the outcome to appeal a decision.